 “… I would have burned the pink candle sculpted like a rose before it melted in storage.
 I would have talked less and listened more.
 I would have invited friends over to dinner even if the carpet was stained, or the sofa faded.
 I would have eaten the popcorn in the ‘good’ living room and worried much less about the dirt when someone wanted to light a fire in the fireplace. …I would have sat on the lawn with my kids, even if it meant grass stains.”

 It hit home.
-As I write this, I’m looking at a bottle of perfume—one that I love—that was a Mother’s Day gift in 2005.
+I have a bottle of perfume—one that I love—that was a Mother’s Day gift from a while ago.
 I’ve used about a quarter of it.
-I’m not sure if I’m waiting for the queen to visit, an invitation to the presidential inauguration ball, or just some amazingly romantic date with my husband.
+I’m not sure if I’m waiting for the queen to visit, an invitation to the presidential inauguration ball, or just some romantic date with my husband.
 But for some reason, I hesitate to use it, as though it’s a precious commodity; that once it’s gone, it’s gone.

 That’s true, to some degree.
-But I can just get more perfume, probably as another Mother’s Day gift.
-If I love it so much, why don’t I just use it?
+But if I love it so much, why don’t I just use it?

-Maybe you’re in the depths of early childhood rearing, like me.
-You’re up to your elbows in poop and snot, and you lost count the amount of times you’ve picked up the same blocks off the same carpet.
-Your day is peppered with breakfast, lunch, dinner, nap times, quiet times, time outs, and story time.
-If you hear Dora’s map yell “I’m the map!” one more time, you might scream.
+Maybe you’re in the depths of early childhood rearing.
+You’re up to your elbows in poop and snot, and you lost count the number of times you’ve picked up the same blocks off the same carpet.
+Your day is peppered with breakfast, lunch, dinner, nap times, quiet times, time-outs, and storytime.

-The liturgy of our day’s everydayness can be numbing.
-It’s easy to forget about that good perfume, the bone china, the silk skirt.
+Our quotidian days’ everydayness can numb our senses.
+It’s easy to forget about that good lotion, the bone china, the silk skirt.
 There’s spit-up to contend with.
+Traffic to fight.

-Enjoy the little things in life.
-And make them more special by using the good stuff.
-Don’t wait for that perfect moment—it’s right here.
+Let’s better enjoy the little things in life.
+And let’s make them even more special by using up the good stuff.
+Don’t wait for that perfect moment—it’s already right here.